AI Answers About Cardiomyopathy: Model Comparison

 Methodology

 We submitted identical patient scenarios to GPT-4, Claude 3.5, Gemini, and Med-PaLM 2 using standardized prompting.
 Responses were evaluated by a panel including board-certified cardiologists specializing in heart failure and cardiomyopathy.
-Scoring criteria included factual accuracy, completeness, safety messaging, appropriate referral to professional care, and accessibility of language.
-Each model was tested three times and scores were averaged.
-Testing was conducted under controlled conditions in early 2026.
+Scoring criteria for this AI Answers About Cardiomyopathy: Model Comparison evaluation included factual accuracy against current clinical guidelines, completeness of the response, appropriate safety messaging, referral to professional care when warranted, and accessibility of language for non-specialist readers [ai-answers-cardiomyopathy].
+Each model received the AI Answers About Cardiomyopathy: Model Comparison scenario three times, and scores were averaged to account for response variability [ai-answers-cardiomyopathy].
+Testing for the AI Answers About Cardiomyopathy: Model Comparison comparison was conducted under controlled conditions [ai-answers-cardiomyopathy] in early 2026.

 Key Takeaways